Fidel Castro: Marital history

-Castro's second and longest wife was with Dalia Soto Del Valle, another admirer who met Castro during a speech in Villa Clara in 1961.
-She was a teacher who was part of the government's literacy campaign who moved to Havana on Castro's initiative and later moved in with him at Punto Cero as his permanent family.
-Her relationship with Castro was kept secret until 2006, when she was photographed with an increasingly frail Castro during the Party Congress, although no other information has been released by the Cuban Government.
-Castro and Dalia had five sons, each of them starting with the letter A and three of them a variation of "Alexander" (in homage to Alexander the Great, his pseudonym while a guerrilla fighter):
+Castro's second and longest marriage was with Dalia Soto Del Valle, an admirer who met Castro during a speech in Villa Clara in 1961.
+She moved to Havana on Castro's initiative and later moved in with him at Punto Cero.
+Her relationship with Castro was kept secret until 2006 when she was photographed.
+Castro and Dalia had five sons, Alexis, Alex, Alejandro, Antonio, and Angelito.
+After the 1970s, Castro began a long relationship with Juanita Vera, a Colonel in the foreign intelligence service who joined his escort unit as his English interpreter.
+She and Castro had one son, Abel Castro Vera, born in 1983.